Azure-Samples/active-directory-xamarin-android/README.md

 ### Step 3: Add the latest version of ADAL for Java library to the Project

-You will need to bind to **??????.jar** in your Xamarin Studio Java Binding project as discissed in [Binding Java Libraries](http://docs.xamarin.com/guides/android/advanced_topics/java_integration_overview/binding_a_java_library_(.jar)/).
+You will need to bind to **classes.jar** in your Xamarin Studio Java Binding project as discissed in [Binding Java Libraries](http://docs.xamarin.com/guides/android/advanced_topics/java_integration_overview/binding_a_java_library_(.jar)/).
 The easiest way to do this is to grab the latest ADAL for Java and compile the source.

 You can get the latest ADAL for Java library here: https://github.com/MSOpenTech/azure-activedirectory-library-for-android